gurikaur2/music-festival-scheduler/README.md

 ## 📌 Project Status

-🚧 In Progress — Core backend structure implemented
+✅ Core functionality completed
+⚠️ Unit testing in progress (minor issues under resolution)

+---

 ## 🧠 Problem Statement

-Backend system to manage scheduling of performances in a multi-stage, multi-day music festival.
+A backend system to manage scheduling of performances in a multi-stage, multi-day music festival.

 The system ensures: